 The James M. Robb Colorado River State Park is a unique park located along the Colorado River.
 Split into 5 sections, each with its own designated recreation and activities, this park features two campgrounds on both the east and western sides of Grand Junction.
 The Colorado National Monument is a ca n’t-miss bucket list attraction sandwiched between Grand Junction and Fruita.
 It has a cool campground too, located high over the Grand Valley floor.

-The following region covers the best campgrounds near the Mesa County towns of:
+The following region covers the best campgrounds near the Mesa County towns:

 - Palisade